 Since its inception, Seraphine Collective has grown dramatically.
 The collective now includes many who work tirelessly to advance a supportive and collaborative community of feminist musicians and artists in Detroit.
 We do this in part by providing opportunities for individuals to connect through music appreciation and expression.
 We regularly curate shows, festivals, and workshops that feature local and touring musicians, and we continue to feature emerging and established musicians on seraphinecollective.org and social media outlets.
 The ultimate goal of the Collective is to create a collaboratively owned and operated music and art community space.

-Inspired by feminist ethos, our collective aims to be accessible to those who may typically feel excluded from or underrepresented in Detroit’s independent music scenes, and encourages honest expression of both feminist unity and differences.
-We hold quarterly community meetings that provide a forum for thoughtful exploration of how music intersects with identity, community consciousness and socially just activism efforts in Detroit.
+Inspired by feminist ethos, our collective aims to be accessible to those who may typically feel excluded from or underrepresented in Detroit’s independent music scenes, and encourages the honest expression of both feminist unity and differences.
+We hold quarterly community meetings that provide a forum for the thoughtful exploration of how music intersects with identity, community consciousness and socially just activism efforts in Detroit.

 Thank you for your support.

 Stay tuned for updates on our progress.

 All photos are courtesy of the artists featured.